-This recipe is of an ultimate sentimental value.
-I know my late father would have been enthralled seeing this recipe on my blog.
+This recipe is of ultimate sentimental value.
+I know my late father would have been enthused seeing this recipe on my blog.

 He was enamored with any dish that originates from where his roots are.
 God bless his soul.

-The recipe is presented by and copied from Hala Abdou @halaabdou_photographer on the platform @elnamleya.egypt
+The recipe is presented by and copied from Hala Abdou, @halaabdou_photographer, on the Instagram page, @elnamleya.egypt

-According to Hala’, people in Southern Egypt usually prepare this meal on Thursday because mostly it’s the day of the weekly market as well as the day the members of the family gather.
+According to Hala’, people in Southern Egypt usually prepare this meal on Thursday mostly because it’s the day of the weekly market, as well as the day members of the family gather.

 In this recipe, women traditionally minced the onions using a wooden tool called Mefrak.
-It has a long handle and a disc at the end that grind the onions.
+It has a long handle and a disc at the end that grinds the onions.

-This recipe is much easier to make than what it looks.
-Dipping the hot bread in the saucy stew to scoop tender parcels of meat and the caramelized sauce is a treat in itself.
+This recipe is much easier to make than it seems.
+Dipping the hot bread in the saucy stew to scoop up tender parcels of meat and the caramelized sauce is a treat in itself.

 Marak and Feteer (Beef Stew and Flatbread)